horejsek/python-sqlpuzzle/README.markdown

 # SELECT "id", "name", "email", "country" FROM "table"
 ```

+How to make aliases is described in own [section](#aliases).

 #### Tables

-Sometimes we need to select from more tables.
+Sometimes we need to fetch data from more tables. sqlpuzzle supports both cartesian product and joins.

 ```python
 sqlpuzzle.select_from('t1', 't2')